greenelab/phenoplier/nbs/15_gsa_gls/README.md

 ## Create output directories
-The three previously mentioned notebooks are run and the "output notebook" is written to a reference and prediction model-specific folder.
-For instance, if `GTEX_V8` is the reference panel for the SNP covariance matrix, create the folders with the following commands:
+The three previously mentioned notebooks are run and the "output notebook" is written to a reference panel and prediction model-specific folder.

+For instance, if **GTEx v8** is the reference panel (`GTEX_V8`) for the SNP covariance matrix, create the folders with the following commands:

 mashr-based prediction models:
 ```bash